utdata/icj-setting-up/setup-part-2.md

 We are going to run through several `gcloud` commands to set you computer to access Google Docs and Google sheets through programing.
 It's a lot of ecsoteric steps and things could go wrong at each step.
 I don't outline the output you get in return, but there can be a little or a lot.

-You may be asked some questions during installation.
-You should be able to answer with the default answer (usually capitalized).
-If you try these steps more than once you might be errors that a project exists.
-Ask for help.

 Just keep an eye out for `ERROR` or `can't find [whatever]` and hollar if that happens.

-Quit your terminal and relaunch it for this.

 ::: callout-important
-You have to edit the commands below to be personal to you.
+You have to edit some of the commands below to be personal to you.
 Everywhere you see `icj-YOURNAME` you need to edit that part of the command to use your first name, all lowercase, like `icj-alex`.
 Then you use that same value for the later commands that use `icj-YOURNAME`.
 PLEASE ASK FOR HELP IF YOU NEED IT.
+Important: After you paste a terminal command, to edit it you have the use the left arrow key to get to the part of the command to then delete and make changes.
 :::

-1. Do this command to create the project:
+1. Do this command to create the project (**but edit icj-YOURNAME as noted above**):

     ```bash
     gcloud projects create icj-YOURNAME --set-as-default --name="ICJ Project"